 UHD Dimming is a software-based technology on OLED Samsung TVs that automatically adjusts the contrast of images over screen zones to create a clearer picture on UHD displays.
-Each pixel can have its color or brightness adjusted, and these pixels are bunched into zones.
+Each pixel can have its colour or brightness adjusted, and these pixels are bunched into zones.

 UHD Dimming usually eliminates the halo effect by automatically increasing the brightness or contrast on the edges of the screen.
 In simple terms, UHD dimming adjusts the brightness or contrast on certain areas of the screen based on a software algorithm.
-The end result is usually a very clear picture with darker blacks and brighter colors.
+The end result is usually a very clear picture with darker blacks and brighter colours.

 What you need to know is UHD dimming is essentially the same as regular dimming the main difference is UHD dimming is for UHD (Ultra-High Definition) displays, while regular dimming is for regular displays TVs.
 The term was also patented by Samsung and there are a few variations too, such as Supreme UHD dimming and Ultimate 8K.

 Is UHD Dimming the Same as Local Dimming?